1jour1vin

 Nose

-Round, rich, and light, carried by black cherry and chalky tannins.
+Round, rich, and light, with notes of black cherry and chalky tannins

 Serve